MartinSVK12/fluidapi/README.md

 # Fluid API for Better Than Adventure

+# This mod has been superseded by [Catalyst](https://github.com/MartinSVK12/catalyst)!
+This repository is archived and will not update.

 Improved fluid storage and transport for Babric/BTA.

 Blocks added by this mod should serve as templates for other mod developers and can be disabled completely in the config.